 Similar to PED, PES too can be categorized into price elastic supply, price inelastic supply, perfectly price inelastic supply, infinitely price elastic supply and unitary price elastic supply.
 (See if you can figure out what each supply elasticity means using the demand elasticities above as reference, and draw the diagrams as well!)

 What affects PES?

 - Time of production: If the product can be quickly produced, it will have a price elastic supply as the product can be quickly supplied at any price.
-For example juice at a restaurant.
-But product which take a longer time to produce, example cars, will have a price inelastic supply as it will take a longer time for supply to adjust to price.
+For example, juice at a restaurant.
+But products which take a longer time to produce, such as cars, will have a price inelastic supply as it will take a longer time for supply to adjust to price.

 - Availability of resources: More resource (land, labour, capital) will make way for an elastic supply.
 If there are not enough resources, producers will find it difficult to adjust to the price changes, and supply will become price inelastic.